meghaduaa/CCTV_Tracking_System/README.md

 python main.py
 ```

-3. Wait for green boxes and IDs to appear on the video.
-4. Enter the desired suspect ID when prompted in the terminal.
+3.Watch the video:
+- After 1 second (≈30 frames), green boxes with unique IDs will appear.
-5. The selected suspect will be tracked in red.
-Press `q` to quit the video.
+- You will then be prompted in the terminal to enter the ID of the person to track.
+4.The selected suspect will be marked with a red bounding box.
+- Every 10 seconds, the system will again ask you to reselect (or skip by pressing Enter).
+- Others remain highlighted in green.

 ## Usage Notes

-- If no people are detected in the first few frames, the ID prompt will be delayed until valid tracking IDs are available.
-- The system currently supports selecting only one suspect.
-Multiple suspect tracking can be implemented as an enhancement.
+-The system delays prompting for suspect selection until at least 1 second has passed and valid tracking IDs are visible on-screen.
+-The suspect can be re-selected every 10 seconds, which is useful if IDs change or if you want to switch targets.
+-If you press Enter without typing an ID, the current suspect continues to be tracked.

 ## Requirements